ManuelHentschel/VSCode-R-Debugger/readme.md

 or install from the artifacts found [here](https://github.com/ManuelHentschel/vscDebugger/actions).

-If your R path is neither in the Windows registry nor the `PATH` environment variable, make sure to provide a valid path to the R executable in `r.debugger.rterm.*`.
+If your R path is neither in the Windows registry nor the `PATH` environment variable, make sure to provide a valid path to the R executable in `r.rpath.xxx`.

 **Note on the package version:**
 Since the debugger is still under initial development, both this extension and the accompanying R package are major version 0.y.z.